wijerasa/MCBL/mcbl-datadownloads.rst

 ..
 Note::

-	**Required Operating System:**
-		OS x or Linux.
+	:Required OS: OS x or Linux.
 Windows users, please contact `Maria Elena Hernandez-Gonzalez <mailto:hernandez-gonzal.2@osu.edu>`_

-	**Software:**
+	:Software:

-      wget/curl
+      - wget/curl

-      Terminal emulator
+      - Terminal emulator

          - Terminal (OS x)
          - Genome Terminal or Other Emulator (Linux)

 #.
-Create a Samples.txt file with your sample links(the links are provided in the Excel sheet) as follows:
+Create a Samples.txt file with your sample links(the links are provided in the Excelsheet) as follows:

    .. parsed-literal::